 Saunders and Wahab (1975) performed a cloud chamber study using an improved replication technique to test aggregation using various horizontal electric field strengths, more realistic ice crystal sizes (between 30 – 50 m), and concentrations (between 1.0 x 106 – 5 x 106 m-3).
 It was recognized that aggregation occurred in the absent of an electric field; therefore, a “relative aggregation efficiency” was defined.
 While using a constant applied electric field of 200 kV m-1, ice crystal concentrations between 3.0 x 106 – 4.0 x 106 m-3, and approximate ice crystal sizes around 50 m, the apex (maximum) of the relative aggregation efficiency was 33% at around -8 C and decreased to approximately 10% at around -15 C. Furthermore, it was observed that the minimum threshold for the electric field strength to have an impact on aggregation was 60 kV m-1, which increased the number of collisions and optimized the adhesion efficiencies in order for ice crystals to remain in contact with one another.
 Chain aggregates generated in both the -8 C (prisms) and -12 C (hexagonal plates) temperature regimes comprised between 2 and 10 crystals in a quasi-linear formation.
 Due to the ability of the electric field to modify the aggregation ability of crystals as a function of temperature, it was suggested that the sensitivity of crystal types (based on temperature) may play an important role.
 It is important to note that ice crystal concentrations used in the experiments were much higher than what is typically observed in the atmosphere.
 Moreover, ice crystals have a longer residence time inside a cloud (in the atmosphere) than inside the cloud chamber.
 While in a cloud, ice particles have more time to interact with other particles as well as with the electric fields.
 Also, the electric fields are not always horizontal in thunderstorms and the electric field strengths are not always constant.
 The inability to accurately represent the electric field in cloud chamber experiments hinder the precise representation of how the electric fields effect the aggregation process.

-Previous Aircraft Observations
+Aircraft Observations

 Chain aggregates similar to those observed in the various cloud chamber experiments have been observed during experiments in both maritime and continental convection-induced cirrus anvils by in-situ airborne observations via aircraft (Table 1 [Stith et al. 2002; Lawson et al. 2003; Stith et al. 2004; Whiteaway et al. 2004; Connolly et al. 2005; Garret et al. 2005; Dye and Willett (2007); Gayet et al. (2012) Stith et al. 2014; Dye and Bansemer (2017); Um et al. 2018; Schmidt et al. 2019].
 Connolly et al. (2005) analyzed microphysical data from previous aircraft experiments (where chain aggregates were observed) from continental, continental-tropical, and tropical-maritime convection and compared the results to previous cloud chamber experimental results.
 Most of the chain aggregates were observed in cirrus anvils produced from intense thunderstorms that climatologically tended to contain continental aerosol concentrations and sometimes with influences from maritime airmasses.
 The chain aggregates observed were comprised of small plate-like polycrystals and only accounted for a small percentage of the total particle population in the cirrus anvils.
 Many of these chains were found in cold temperature regions between -43 and -50 C and the highest concentrations of the chain aggregates were found near the cirrus anvil bases.
 Conversely, chain aggregates of capped columns and plate-like ice crystals were observed in much warmer regions of continental convection over Florida at around -8C (Stith et al. 2004).
 Aside from continental convection, very few chain aggregates were observed in tropical convection-induced cirrus anvils.